 Behind church parking lot at 4492 Lake Ave., 70 Lighthouse St. Rochester, NY

 The lighthouse once guarded Rochester’s Lake Ontario shoreline.
 Visitors can climb the tower for one of the best views of the city.
 The museum displays memorabilia from Charlotte’s (pronounced shar-LOT) heyday as a tourist attraction, along with local maritime history.
 Pick up a souvenir in the gift shop and pause for a picnic on the grounds.
-Free admission; limited hours or by appointment.
+Limited hours or by appointment.

 Fairport Historical Museum